-If you received a “conditional,” two-year green card after marrying a U.S. citizen, you probably know that you need to file a petition with U.S. Citizenship and Immigration Services (USCIS) to remove the “conditions” on your U.S.residency and make it permanent.
+If you received a "conditional" or two-year green card after marrying a U.S. citizen, you probably know that your path toward full, permanent U.S. residence still contains more steps.
+You will need to file a petition with U.S. Citizenship and Immigration Services (USCIS) to remove the "conditions" on your U.S. residency.
 (See Marriage-Based Conditional Residents: When and How to Apply for a Permanent Green Card).
 In most cases, the petition must be filed by the immigrant and the spouse together, and submitted within the 90 days before the immigrant's two years as a conditional resident are over.

 If your spouse signed the petition (the "I-751") to remove conditions on residence and died before you could file it, you should not send that I-751, but rather file a different one with just your signature, asking for a "waiver" of the requirement that both spouses sign the petition.
 (See 8 C.F.R. § 216.5.)

 Where the form asks for, "Basis for Petition," skip the "Joint Filing" boxes and go to the "Waiver or Individual Filing Request" section, then request the waiver by checking the box saying, "My spouse is deceased."
 Include a copy of the death certificate.

 You will still need to submit all the evidence that shows that your marriage was "bona fide" (real) along with your I-751.

 If your spouse died after you filed an I-751, and it contained both your signatures, USCIS cannot approve the I-751 (not even if it was submitted on time, before the deadline).
 You will have to ask USCIS to convert your I-751 into one with a waiver request.
 Get in touch with the USCIS's Contact Center for help with this; they might make an appointment for you to visit a local USCIS office.

 If your spouse died before the time came to file an I-751, or otherwise never signed an I-751 before death, you can file an I-751 on your own.